-If you stop and start RStudio Server instances frequently, for instance because you’re running them inside virtual machines or containers, you may wish to use floating licensing instead of traditional licensing.
+If you stop and start RStudio Workbench instances frequently, for instance because you’re running them inside virtual machines or containers, you may wish to use floating licensing instead of traditional licensing.

-To use floating licensing, you run a small, lightweight server, which holds a license that grants you the right to run a certain number of concurrent RStudio Server instances.
+To use floating licensing, you run a small, lightweight server, which holds a license that grants you the right to run a certain number of concurrent RStudio Workbench instances.

-When RStudio Server starts, it will connect to the license server and obtain a temporary lease, releasing it when RStudio Server is stopped.
-Using this method, you can have any number of RStudio Server instances, so long as you do not run more instances at once than specified in your license.
+When RStudio Workbench starts, it will connect to the license server and obtain a temporary lease, releasing it when RStudio Workbench is stopped.
+Using this method, you can have any number of RStudio Workbench instances, so long as you do not run more instances at once than specified in your license.

 A license key which distributes floating license leases is not the same as a traditional license key, and the two cannot be used interchangeably.
 If you have purchased traditional license keys and wish to exchange them for a floating license key, or vice versa, please get in touch with RStudio customer support (email@example.com).